ForestAdmin/agent-nodejs/docs/connectors/custom/README.md

 That interface is only there to abstract away differences between backends so that they can be used as forest admin collections, it was built to allow for the minimal feature set which allow forest admin to work.

-# Tooling

-In order to make your journey easier, a `npm` package which contains tooling is provided: [npmjs://@forestadmin/connector-toolkit](https://www.npmjs.com/package/@forestadmin/connector-toolkit)

-It contains:

-- All interfaces that you'll be either using or implementing while making your connector
-- An implementation of a caching connector, which implements all forest admin features.
-- Aggregation, filtering, projection and sorting emulators which can be called from inside your collection
-  - This is a perfect match during development
-  - It allows to be up and running with all features in minutes (with low performance)
-  - You can then translate forest admin concepts one by one, and improve performance gradually
-- Decorators which can be loaded on top of your collections to add new behaviors
-  - This is a good match to implement features which are not natively supported by the target
-  - It allows to bundle reusable behaviors in your connector, that would otherwise need to be added on the configuration of agents by using `customizeCollection`.

-Take note that all connectors which are provided by Forest Admin were actually coded using this same toolkit, so you'll be using the same tools as we are.

 # Getting started

 When creating a custom connector two routes can be taken: